mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 * Browsers: choose one of the options either for desktop or mobile.
 Click on the `?` next to the Browsers category, a popup window shows the descriptions of different versions of Firefox browsers available for download.
 Select one browser to proceed to the next step.
 * Platforms: Click on the `?`, a popup window shows the descriptions of different versions of installers available for download.
 * Languages: A list of currently available in the build depending on what is selected in the above two categories.
 Check whether your current preferred language is shown by default.
 Change to a different language, check whether the download summary above the **Download Now** button corresponds to your new selection.
-* Download: The **Download Now** button appears if the three categories are all available.
+* Download: The **Download Now** button appears.

-On the lower left side of the above four pages, you will see these links:
+On the lower left side of each page, you will see these links:
  * These two sites are in English only: [Check the system requirements](https://www.mozilla.org/firefox/system-requirements/) and [Release notes](https://www.mozilla.org/firefox/notes/).
 * Click on the **Source code** link, you will be directed to the [Firefox Source Docs](https://firefox-source-docs.mozilla.org/) page which is not localized.
 * The [Firefox Privacy Notice](https://www.mozilla.org/privacy/firefox/) document is localized in limited number of languages.